Get Pre-Approved Before House Hunting

 It’s easy to overspend especially when everyone seems to be encouraging you.
 An extra $2 a dayÂ may require sacrificing entertainment or other lifestyle choices.

 Never assume that because the home looks tidy and organized that all is well.
 All homes should be professionally inspected.
-Even condos and new homes may have issues with common areas or fit-and-finish that you need to be aware of.
+Even condos and new homes may have issues that you need to be aware of.

 Ask to see the mortgage documents and other transaction paperwork well before you sign anything so there are no surprises.

 Always Have Options